=Revamped: November 7, 2015= My new notes are in bold

 Drizzt turned slightly, and the Harpell boy yelped.

 Lillyn, meanwhile, fluttered frantically over Drizzt's and Ahnnie's heads.
 "What are we to do?
 Oh, what are we to do?
-If Elwing sees this..."
+If Ellifain sees this..."

-"Elwing," Ahnnie muttered.
+"Ellifain," Ahnnie muttered.
 "Crap!
-If Elwing ever sees him..."
+If Ellifain ever sees him..."
 She cast a worried glance Drizzt's way.

-Drizzt, slightly surprised to be seeing a surface elf, returned the greeting a bit shakenly.
-"G-greetings..."
+Drizzt, slightly surprised to be seeing a surface elf in such a stark contrast of his own coloring, for Kellindil was both blonde and fair skinned, returned the greeting a bit shakenly.
+"Greetings..."

 "You are a drow," Kellindil mused.
 "And yet you dare set foot in this place we call our haven."